8 Ways to Manage Teams Through Change

 When the team is delivering, celebrate the success, give deserved praise, and encourage more great work.
 Positive reinforcement is so important.

-8. Protect the team & manage expectations
+Protect the team & manage expectations – the final way to manage teams through change

 The key is to manage expectations before the period of change starts and then keep managing expectations during the period of change.
-Good communication and taking the time to regularly meet with stakeholders is a great way to do this.
+Good communication and taking the time to meet regularly with stakeholders is a great way to do this.

 Protect your team as much as possible.
 It will make the period of change easier and quicker.